 This status is designed to limit the student's activities, while providing the opportunity to improve his/her scholastic performance and demonstrate the ability to do university work.
-A student placed on probation is required to meet once with an Academic Advisor in the Registrar's office and twice with Academic Success Center, and follow recommendations.
+Students on probation must meet with the Academic Success Center to establish an academic contract at the beginning of the semester.
+Contracts will require a meeting with Academic Advising.
+In addition, contracts may include other requirements such as additional meetings, academic workshop attendance, study skills training, and other activities as deemed necessary.
+In this way contracts will be individualized to support the needs and situation of each student.
 Failure to meet the above requirements may result in a registration hold placed on the student's account.
 While on probation, students are limited to no more than 13 credits of coursework, may not represent the school in any off-campus activity such as athletics or musical teams (with the exception of music majors), and may not serve in leadership positions.